w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 - Freezer:

-  - lock item transfer: lock the possibility of transferring an item for all holders.
+  - lock item transfer: lock all holders from the possibility of transferring an item.
   - unlock item transfer: lift a previous lock to transfer an item for all holders.

 - Issuer